-3.43 The proposed scheme will also bring economic benefits to the local economy through financial receipts from annual payment of business rates, and any planning obligations imposed on the scheme.
-This additional investment could lead to supporting more local employment opportunities, and provide an increasingly important source of income for the councils when budgets from central government continue to be cut.
+3.35 The proposed scheme will also bring economic benefits to the local economy through financial receipts from annual payment of council tax/business rates, and any planning obligations imposed on the scheme.
+This additional investment could lead to supporting more local employment opportunities, and provide an increasingly important source of income for the Council.